Cghlewis/data-mgmt-ed-research-book/_book/12-data-capture.md

 #### Double entry

 Last, data quality can be further improved by double entering data.
-In their studies, @schmitt_data_2011 have found an error-rate between 5-10% when data are entered only once and that having a second person double-check data entry improves data quality.
+In their studies, @schmitt_data_2011 have found an error-rate between 5% and 10% when data are entered only once and that having a second person double-check data entry improves data quality.
 While there are several ways of double checking data including visual checking and read aloud methods, the double entry method has been shown to be the most reliable error-reducing technique [@barchard_comparing_2020], ensuring that what is displayed on the paper form is what is entered into the database.
 A typical double entry process looks something like this.

 1. A designated team member creates two identical entry forms.
 One person enters forms in the first entry screen, a different person enters forms in the second entry screen.
 Depending on your tool this might be two separate files, two separate tabs in a spreadsheet, or two separate tables or forms in a database.
     - It is important here that the second entry is completed by a different person so that systematic errors that are created by one person's interpretation of information are not repeated across files.